mordachai/tactical-map/README.md

 - Add a Tactical Map image to any scene via the Scene Configuration menu.
 - Fast switch between the original scene and the tactical map, preserving zoom and position.
+- Use alternative token images for each type of map: top-down and isometric
 - Automatically adds tokens to a combat encounter when switching to the tactical map.
 - Preserve tokens positions and rotations independently.
 - Supports different grid types and sizes for both maps, sharing the same color, line type, and opacity configuration.